hamzaswed/vanilla-js-basic-slider/README.md

 # js-slider
 slider project (javascript)

-In this project i do a basic slider with [html, css, javascript]
+In this project i did a basic slider with [html, css, javascript]

 You can take a look at slider-js project from here (https://hamzaswed.github.io/js-slider/)